CurrencyCloud/currencycloud-swagger/data/local/pages/integration-guides/sca_sponsored_api_payments.md

 ![collections](/images/workflow_diagrams/13_sca_api_payments.jpg)

-## Step 1: Ensure that we have the correct phone number
+## Step 1: Ensure that we have the correct phone numbers
-When you initiate the payment process on behalf of your customers, we will send a one-time password (OTP) via SMS to your customer that you will need to provide in a subsequent request header.
-It is therefore crucial that we have the correct mobile phone numbers for your customers.
+When you initiate the payment process, we will send a one-time password (OTP) via SMS.
+You will need to provide this OTP in a subsequent request header.

+Who receives the OTP depends on the circumstances:

+- If you are making your own payments, the OTP will be sent to your registered mobile number.

+- If you are making payments on behalf of your customers, the OTP will be sent to your customer’s registered mobile number.

+- If you are making payments on behalf of your customers and **Currencycloud is responsible for onboarding your customers**, you may include the optional `x-sca-to-authenticated-user` header (set to true).
+This will send the OTP to your registered mobile number instead of your customer’s.

-To update their contact details, please contact support through the Currencycloud Direct platform.
+It is essential that the registered mobile phone numbers for OTP recipients are accurate and up to date.
+To update contact details, please contact support through the Currencycloud Direct platform.
 We encourage you to raise a single ticket to update the contact details for your customers.

 ## Step 2: Validate the Payment
 Before initiating a payment, call the [Validate Payment](/api-reference/#validate-payment) endpoint, passing the payment details.
-Set the Boolean header, `x-sca-opt-in`, to `true` if you have been informed by Currencycloud that your service model is in-scope for SCA for API payments.
+If Currencycloud is responsible for onboarding your customers, you may include the optional `x-sca-to-authenticated-user` header.
+Setting this to true will send the OTP  to the authenticated user instead of your customer.

+Note: If you set the `x-sca-to-authenticated-user` header to true but your account is not configured for Currencycloud-led onboarding, the API request will be rejected with an error.

 If the payment passes the validation and you are in-scope for SCA then your customer will receive a OTP via SMS to their phone which is valid for 10 minutes.
 The response object will contain the following headers: